rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 peak_demand_pricing
 ###################

-:Definition: Price to be paid additionally for energy-consumption based on the peak demand of a period (€/kW).
+:Definition: Price to be paid additionally for energy-consumption based on the peak demand of a period.
-:Type:
+:Type: Numeric
-:Unit:
+:Unit: €/kW
 :Example:
 :Restrictions:
 :Default: